ms-iot/content/en-US/Samples/WiFiConnector.md

 A message on the status bar will indicate if the connection has been successful, or if not the reason the connection could not be made.

-Finally, because some networks may require additional information that can only be provided through a browser; e.g. WiFi hot spots, the app will open a browser control to enable users to complete a connection as needed.
+Finally, because some networks may require additional information that can only be provided through a browser; e.g. Wi-Fi hot spots, the app will open a browser control to enable users to complete a connection as needed.
 Or, if Internet access is already available, the Bing.com page will be displayed.

 ![WiFi SSID list]({{site.baseurl}}/Resources/images/WiFiConnectSample/WiFiSample2.png)